hbk91/2021StudyNotes/AI_Prompts_Typology.md

 description: "Notes"
 ---

-# 16 Prompt Engineering Strategies
+# Sixteen Prompt Engineering Strategies

 ## 1. Meta Language Creation
 - **What It Is:** Teach the AI a custom way to understand your instructions.